adamhammes/hammes.io/content/recipes/toasted-honey-popcorn.md

 ---
 title: "Toasted Honey Popcorn"
 date: 2017-12-04T09:42:16-05:00
-description: "Sweet popcorn isn't really my jam, but when the occasion calls I reach for this recipe, which combines toasted butter, honey, and salt into a light popcorn coating"
+description: "Sweet popcorn isn't really my jam, but when the occasion calls I reach for this recipe.
+Toasted butter, honey, and salt combine to form a sweet and salty popcorn coating."
 ---

 ## Ingredients